dalejbarr/aa-powersim/docs/02_mixed-effects.md

 ### Main code

 Now that we've re-written all of the functions, let's adjust the main code of the template script.
-All you really need to change here is the code defining `allsets` so that it calls `do_all()` with the new parameter settings.
+All you really need to change here is the code defining `allsets` so that it calls `do_once()` with the new parameter settings.
 The rest you can just copy.